-Questions about the AVTAA application process can be sent to Darci Palmer (AVTAA Executive Secretary), dpalmerrvt@hotmail.com.
+Questions about the AVTAA application process can be sent to Darci Palmer (AVTAA Executive Secretary), avtaa.vts.executivesecretary@gmail.com.
 Emails are answered as soon as possible but please be aware that it can take up to 5 business days for a response depending on email volume.
 If you do not receive a response within 10 days it may mean that the email was not received so please email again.

 Disclaimer: AVTAA supports and promotes professional honesty and personal integrity during the application process to become certified as a VTS (Anesthesia & Analgesia).
 Any form of professional dishonesty, including plagiarism, will not be tolerated.
 Any application found to have evidence of plagiarism or guilty of providing dishonest information will be automatically rejected.
+Statements made by candidates in public forums such as social media that contradict information provided on the application can and will be taken into account by the credentials committee.
+All acts of professional dishonesty will be reported to NAVTA-CVTS.